r4u-dev/async-trace/README.md

 `async-trace` solves this by:
 1. **Tracking task creation**: Monkey-patches `asyncio.create_task()` to record where each task was created
+2. **Tracking executor calls**: Monkey-patches `loop.run_in_executor()` to track async-to-sync boundaries
-2. **Capturing call stacks**: Records the full call stack at each task creation point
+3. **Capturing call stacks**: Records the full call stack at each task creation and executor call point
-3. **Reconstructing the path**: When you call `print_trace()`, it walks up the task chain to show the complete execution path
+4. **Reconstructing the path**: When you call `print_trace()`, it walks up the task chain and across executor boundaries to show the complete execution path

-This gives you the same debugging power for async code that Python's traceback provides for sync code.
+This gives you the same debugging power for async code that Python's traceback provides for sync code, even when crossing thread boundaries.

 ### Benefits:
 - **Accurate**: Captures the actual task creation relationships